sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 * Connection Pooling.
 Inbuilt support of connection pooling.
 It create pool of connection which is faster then creating a new connection and terminating it.
 * Supports HQL(superset of JPQL).
-HQL is a query language supported in Hibernates, In queries you can direclty use classname and it autmatically genrates the database queries.
+HQL is a query language supported in Hibernates, In queries you can directly use classname and it automatically generates the database queries.
 * Automatic versioning.
 Maintains different version of data and saves the headach of missing the data.
-* Perfomance
+* Performance
 The query generated here will be highly optimized in most of the cases.